 You don’t have to be a mechanic to know that saving money on your car is important.
 The problem is that with a little knowledge of how the industry works, you can get stuck with what you should do with your car.

-You may not know that the best place to shop for certain parts is places like TDot Performance rather than your car dealer, and you may not have picked up the owner’s manual of your car for a long time to know how the car runs to fix it in the first place.
+You may not know that the best place to shop for certain parts is places like TDot Performance rather than your car dealer, or that you can use oem auto paint supplies instead of booking in for a full paint job and you may not have picked up the owner’s manual of your car for a long time to know how the car runs to fix it in the first place.
 If you want to make sure that you can save money on your car, you need these tips below.

 - Pick up the manual.
 We just mentioned the fact that you may not have read it for a while, so if you want to save some money maybe it’s a good refresher that you pick up the manual of your car.
 Even if you don’t read too much of it, familiarizing yourself with the maintenance guide inside it will help.
 This can tell you when maintenance is suggested by the manufacturer who created the car in the first place.